botre/anki-decks/src/kubernetes.md

 Manages the scale and health of Pods.

 A ReplicaSet's purpose is to maintain a stable set of replica Pods running at any given time.
 As such, it is often used to guarantee the availability of a specified number of identical Pods.

 ## Persistent volumes

 A persistent volume is a piece of storage that has a lifecycle independent of any individual pod that uses it.

+## Controllers

+Control loops that watch the state of your cluster, then make or request changes where needed.

+## Difference between a Service and a Deployment

+A Deployment is responsible for keeping a set of Pods running.

+A Service is responsible for enabling network access to a set of Pods.

+We could use a Deployment without a Service to keep a set of identical Pods running in the Kubernetes cluster.